By Frank Rotering | January 22, 2017

 The critical assumption I was forced to abandon is that a sharp decrease in humankind’s environmental impact would allow nature to heal itself and thus solve the crisis.
 That is, I previously believed that our species had inflicted only a flesh wound on nature, whereas we have in fact inflicted a mortal wound.
 Unless we intervene on a massive scale to repair the damage, the biosphere will continue its rapid degradation, thereby threatening complex life on Earth.

 The clearest example is global warming.
 The current atmospheric CO2 concentration is just over 400 ppm.
 Assume that the safe level is 350 ppm, although it is likely much lower.
 Even if humankind were to immediately eliminate all its CO2 emissions, the CO2 concentration would not decline to the safe level for centuries.
 But that excess CO2, acting over time, is a mortal wound.
 It is sufficient to melt polar ice, destroy glaciers, and devastate the oceans through warming, acidification, and deoxygenation.
 The only way to prevent these catastrophes is to remove the dangerous CO2 from the air.
-To generalize: it’s no longer enough to stop doing what we’ve been doing – we must also undo what we’ve done.
+In other words, it’s no longer enough to stop doing what we’ve been doing, we must also undo what we’ve done.

 And the only one way to undo the harm our species has inflicted on the environment is an approach that has been widely demonized: geoengineering.
 One of its components, solar radiation management (SRM), will be required to cool the Arctic and hopefully prevent major releases of methane that could cause runaway warming.
 The other, greenhouse gas (GHG) removals, will be needed to reduce the atmosphere’s stock of CO2 and the other GHGs.